AppCraft-Projects/ci-cd/NOTES.md

 - Log in to SonarQube at `http://sonarqube:9000` with `admin`/`admin`
 - Create a project and generate a token.
 It will look like this: `f529a61c801dfe9e1e848a74f543ea129e4bdfc1`
 - Install the `SonarQube Scanner` plugin to *Jenkins*
+- Install the `SonarQube` plugin in Bitbucket and set it up with the token above
 - Add Sonar to the `Jenkinsfile`:

 ```